julai215/itf_manual_testing_final_project_example_and_portofolio/Files/Final Project/README.md

 * Exit criteria was evaluated and passed
 * The traceability matrix was generated and can be found here: [Traceability_matrix.csv](https://github.com/julai215/itf_final_project_example_and_portofolio/blob/main/Files/Final%20Project/Traceability_matrix.xlsx)
-* Test execution chart was generated, the final report shows that a number 5 testsn have failed of a total of 23
+* Test execution chart was generated, the final report shows that a number 5 tests have failed of a total of 23

 ![image](https://user-images.githubusercontent.com/99291143/163691281-5ccb211d-c101-40ea-bb64-1a4f65f8e1b1.png)